 EU flag hangs from equestrian statue of Charles I (erected 1675) at Charing Cross roundabout.
 Nelson’s Column at Trafalgar Square and dome of The National Gallery in background.

 Trafalgar Square is one of the great gathering places in London for celebrations and protests on special days and general entertainment and lounging on regular days.
 The large paved pedestrian area around Nelson’s Column and steps up to the National Gallery make this place one of the party spots for tourists and locals hanging out in London.

 The National Gallery is the premier art museum in London at Trafalgar Square.

 The large paved open space is usually filled with several street performers and the steps around Nelson’s Column becomes a gathering place for partiers in the evening.

 StreetScribbler poetry on pavement and Yoda the Force levitating, along with buskers and other theatrical street entertainers, performed on Trafalgar Square for tourist tips.

 The National Gallery for Titian and Toilets

-Many of the toilets in the Royal Parks charge for a toilet.
-Many of the pubs and restaurants will bitch you out if you walk in only to use the toilet and walk again.
+Many of the toilets in the Royal Parks charge for the facility.
+Many of the pubs and restaurants will bitch you out if you walk in only to use the toilet and walk out again.
 I dropped into The National Gallery for a quick stop at the free toilets in the free museum.
-I had two pints of Stella Artois for lunch with my Indian meal and chips in Green Park two hours before.
+I had two pints of Stella Artois for lunch with my Indian meal and chips in Green Park two hours earlier.
 Since the National Gallery is free admission I took the opportunity to quickly walk through a couple of gallery rooms to visit Titian and Van Gogh art works.